stroggprog/mpd_snap_alarm/README.md

 This setup allows occupants of your dwelling to listen to music through the early hours of the night, and nobody has to worry about making sure they turn speakers off before they go to sleep.

 ## Configuration
-Yeah, I put configuration at the end of the readme, because I felt it necessary to understand how things worked before going into config options.
 First off, if you are running on a unix-like system, you'll need to set the scripts to executable:
 ```chmod +x alarm_set.php```
 Repeat for the other script, of course.